An Untapped Landscape Inspires Unforgettable Creativity

 Open May to September on Sundays and Wednesdays

 The Teepee Creek Museum, located near Grande Prairie in the southern part of the Peace River Country of NW Alberta, is a relatively new community museum in an agricultural area.
 They feature pioneer homes, household items, farm and logging equipment.

 Historic Dunvegan Provincial Park

 The trading history of northwest Alberta is rich with stories of frontier life.
-Experience this history through four original, authentically restored and furnished buildings, complete with stories of Indigenous people, the fur trade, and mission life that their historic interpreters are waiting to share with you.
+Experience this history through the Historic Dunvegan Provincial Park’s four original, authentically restored and furnished buildings, complete with stories of Indigenous people, the fur trade, and mission life that their historic interpreters are waiting to share with you.

 Photo Credit: Jeremy Derksen